 Katie Harrison went to the US in search of answers – from both critics and supporters.
 In her conversations with the latter, she found no attempts to excuse or defend the character flaws of the man that the Bible Belt has put in their country’s highest office.
 Instead, she saw an overriding determination – 40 years after the US Supreme Court made its infamous Roe Vs Wade ruling – to overturn the judgment that women have a constitutional right to abortion.

 Abortion is not the only factor motivating white US evangelicals.
-The documentary itself, and companion pieces which we will be publishing over the next few days, explore other motivations, as well as considering why almost no black churchgoers backed Mr Trump.
+The documentary itself, and companion pieces in the series, explore other motivations, as well as considering why almost no black churchgoers backed Mr Trump.

 “Believers in Trump” is UnHerd’s seventh documentary.
-Click here for links to the previous five audio docs and below for a film in which Liam Halligan profiled a transformational but largely unsung anti-monopolies campaigner of late 19th century America – Ida Tarbell.
-I’m grateful to Sean Glynn for producing all of them for us.
+Listen to our five other audio docs here; below is Liam Halligan’s film profiling a transformational but largely unsung anti-monopolies campaigner of late 19th century America – Ida Tarbell.
+Sean Glynn produced them all.